Best Reloading Scales

 So, if portability holds any importance to you, this is a strong contender with the DS-750 that I talked about before.
 Both this one and the DS-750 offer you amazing freedom and maneuverability.

 In addition, the control panel in the Layman Pocket Touch is surprisingly good.
-It comes with a fully accessible touch screen that lets you quickly adjust different settings.
+It comes with a fully accessible touchscreen that lets you quickly adjust different settings.
 The blue backlight in the display also makes it easier for you to read the value of your measurement.

 Pros